Bench Dips: How To Do, Muscles Worked and Form

 • In addition to the triceps, bench dips also engage the anterior deltoids (front shoulders) and pectoralis major (chest muscles) as stabilizers.

-• Also, bench dips work the rhomboids and trapezius muscles in the upper back to keep the shoulder blades stable.
+• Bench dips also work the rhomboids and trapezius muscles in the upper back to keep the shoulder blades stable.

 How To Do Tricep Bench Dip

-1. Place your hands on the side of a flat bench so that your body is perpendicular to the bench.
+2. Place your hands on the side of a flat bench, shoulder-width apart, so your body is perpendicular to the bench.

 Avoid This Common Mistakes While Doing Bench Dips

-The bench dip needs to be done perfectly to activate the necessary muscle groups.
-This exercise will get you the most out of it if you avoid the common mistakes.
+The bench dip must be done perfectly to activate the necessary muscle groups.
+If you avoid the common mistakes, this exercise will give you the most out of it.

-Completing partial reps instead of a full rep won’t fully engage the triceps, negating some benefits of the exercise.
-Make sure you lower down until your upper arm is parallel to the ground and your elbow forms a 90-degree angle.
+Completing partial reps instead of a full rep will not fully engage the triceps, negating some of the exercise’s benefits.
+Ensure you lower down until your upper arm is parallel to the ground and your elbow forms a 90-degree angle.

 When you let your elbows flare out, you move the tension from your triceps to your shoulders, which can cause injury.
 Ensure that your elbows stay tucked into your body throughout the dip.

-It is important that you start in an upright position.
-Leaning forward will focus on your chest and shoulder muscles and not your triceps.
+You must start in an upright position.
+Leaning forward will focus on your chest and shoulder muscles, not your triceps.

 4. Going too Low